More and more companies are hiring for customer service jobs from home than ever before.

 Applicants are required to have their own computer, internet connection, approved headset, and flash drive.

 Calls go through the agent’s computer, so you’re not required to have a landline.
 The downside though is that agents must be available 7 days a week.

-As a Convergys work-from-home agent, you can earn anywhere from $7 to $12 per hour (tech support are paid higher).
+As a Concentrix work-from-home agent, you can earn anywhere from $10 to $14 per hour (tech support agents are paid higher).

-Agents become Convergys employees, so they also receive life insurance, tuition reimbursement, 401k, paid time off, and medical, dental, and vision benefits.
+Agents become Concentrix employees, so they also receive life insurance, tuition reimbursement, 401(k), paid time off, and medical, dental, and vision benefits.